smucsclub/hacksmu/index.md

 faq: [
   [
     "What is a hackathon?",
-    "A hackathon is best described as an 'invention marathon'.
-Anyone of any skill level is welcome to come and invent anything.
-If you want to build an iOS game, an IOT sticker vending machine, or even the next big social network, come to HackSMU!"
+    "Our hackathon is a 24-hour, overnight educational event that combines the functions of a tech conference, a career fair, and a start-up competition.
+Come learn new skills, meet corporate recruiters, create amazing projects, and have fun at HackSMU!

+"
   ],
-  [
-    "How do I apply?",
-    "<a href='https://scottyshaw.typeform.com/to/H9xIYI'>Register for HackSMU here!</a>"
+  ["Who can register?",
+  "We will accept registrations from college and university students of all majors and skills, as well as select high school students.
+Anyone with an SMU student ID may register at the door, but we encourage you to do so as soon as possible!"
   ],
   [
-    "What can I make?",
+    "What if I don't have experience?",
-    "Whatever your heart desires!
-A website, an app, a video game with super VR features, a robot that gives people high fives, the list goes on.
-Your project will be judged based off its creativity, innovation, coolness factor and technical skills involved."
+    "You can come learn at our workshops and from our mentors.
+If you want to compete, we will also award prizes for non-skill categories such as humor, aesthetics, creativity, and more."
   ],
   [
-    "Can I submit previous work?",
-    "Do not cheapen the HackSMU experience by submitting any previous work or class assignments.
-Doing so will disqualify your team from final judging and awards."
+    "How do I register?",
+    "<a href='https://scottyshaw.typeform.com/to/H9xIYI'>Register for HackSMU here!</a> We will send out acceptances on a rolling basis, so be sure to mark hacksmu.team@gmail.com as an accepted sender."
   ],
   [
-    "Who can attend?",
-    "Any college student is eligible for HackSMU.
-Any experience, any background, any education, any text editor, you're welcome to attend!"
+    "What should I bring?",
+    "Be sure to bring your ID, costumes, snacks, sleeping equipment, toiletries, glow-in-the-dark fidget spinners, laptop, hardware, and whatever else you want to help make HackSMU fun."
   ],
   [
     "Can I work with a team?",
     "Yes, teams can be up to 4 people.
 If you don't have a team yet, we'll help you find one!
 You can do it alone, but it's not as fun."
   ],
   [
-    "What if I don't have experience?",
-    "That is 100% okay!
-We will have several workshops, mentors and even skilled students to help you out!
-We just want you to have fun and build something cool."
+    "Can I submit previous work?",
+    "Do not cheapen the HackSMU experience by submitting any previous work or class assignments.
+Doing so will disqualify your team from final judging and awards."
   ],
   [
-    "What should I bring?",
+    "What can I make?",
-    "Bring a valid student ID, yourself and anything to contribute to your hack.
-This includes a laptop, charger, mouse, keyboard, and your five 27\" monitors if you wanna be THAT kid."
+    "Build whatever you want!
+We will have workshops and mentors to help you build and present websites, mobile apps, VR games, sign-language translating gloves, and more!"
   ],

   [
     "Code of Conduct",
-    "Just do the thing your parents always told you to do.
-Treat others as you want to be treated. <a href='https://static.mlh.io/docs/mlh-code-of-conduct.pdf' target='_blank'>Read me</a>"
+    "The focus of HackSMU is for everyone to have a great time, so please remember that Mr. Rogers wants each of us to strive to accept others exactly the way they are, right here and now. <a href='https://static.mlh.io/docs/mlh-code-of-conduct.pdf' target='_blank'>Read me</a>"
   ],
   [
     "I have more questions",
-    "Email us at <a href='mailto:HackSMU.team@gmail.com'>HackSMU.team@gmail.com</a>, and we will reply as soon as we can!"
+    "Email us at <a href='mailto:HackSMU.team@gmail.com'>hacksmu.team@gmail.com</a>, and we will reply as soon as we can!"
   ]
 ]
 ---